 Using Code Blocks To Quote Somebody On Discord

-While there isn’t a dedicated quote system in Discord, you can use the code block feature to achieve a very similar effect.
+You can also use the code block feature to achieve a very similar effect.
 However, this method only works on PC.

 By doing this, the phrase will be inserted into a code block.
 While this isn’t ideal for someone wanting a quote, the format is incredibly similar to one.
 You can also do multi-lined ones for texts that span a few different levels.